 One Day Cricket is the alternative version and a revolutionary option to test Cricket.
 With a game played in one day, One Day Cricket brings 50 overs for each team which are played starting from the late afternoons and nights under floodlights, which makes this form one of the favourite and preferred among spectators.
 The biggest difference between One Day Cricket and Test Cricket is related to playing conditions and mandatory fielding restrictions placed upon a captain/side depending on the match stages.

-Ultimately, T20 cricket is a version completely different to the other two.
+Ultimately, T20 cricket is a version completely different from the other two.
 Popularised in the 2000s, T20 cricket has revolutionised the game and brought excitement to the highest possible level.
 A T20 game is played in one afternoon or evening with 20 overs for each team, with each side restricted in the same way as in One Day Cricket.

 Look for Value Bets

 It is an important rule for any sport and particularly for cricket as a discipline dependent on so many different factors.
-Finding the value bets is not an entirely easy task, but it will offer better insight into your own personal beliefs and make you become less and less biased when selecting a bet.
+Finding the value bets is not an entirely easy task, but it will offer better insight into your personal beliefs and make you less and less biased when selecting a bet.

 Bet Value is all about getting good odds for a bet that you personally consider likely to happen.
-Some went to lengths to make a proper mathematics out of it and offer an equation that is supposed to calculate the value on a particular bet.
+Some went to lengths to make proper mathematics out of it and offer an equation that is supposed to calculate the value on a particular bet.
 However, a value bet is more than simple maths and more a combination of your knowledge, experience and other determining factors that can influence the outcome of the game.
 You just need to be wise enough to see value in an unfavourable bet and try to benefit off of a high-value bet.

 Check the Stats